-With the dangerous kicker Jenny Simpson again behind her coming into the final lap, Aregawui produced a 60.26 finish over the last 400m to take the win in 3:58.72.
-USA’s Simpson was second in 4:00.42 and The Netherlands’ Sifan Hassan third in a personal best 4:01.19.
+With the dangerous kicker Jenny Simpson again behind her coming into the final lap, Aregawi produced a 60.26 finish over the last 400m to take the win in 3:58.72.
+USA’s Simpson was second in 4:00.42 and the Netherlands’ Sifan Hassan third in a personal best of 4:01.19.

 Gatlin faced a field of quick starters in the men’s 100m, but he produced one of his own best getaways to lead all the way.
 His 9.92 put him two metres clear of Nesta Carter, 10.12, with Michael Rodgers third in 10.18.